Transgenderism, transsexualism, & gender identity

 An important legal case: O'Donnabhain v.
 Commissioner of

 Rhiannon O'Donnabhain, 64, is a male-to-female (MTF) transsexual who was diagnosed with gender identity disorder.
+(This is now an obsolete term, now referred to as Gender dysphoria).
 She spent

 over $25,000 on successful gender reassignment surgery (GRS) in 2001.
 She later claimed a

 $5,000 deduction on her income tax which the Internal Revenue Service

 rejected.
 They classified GRS as being essentially cosmetic in nature and thus

 not eligible under tax law.
 They claim that GRS mainly changes the body's

 appearance, not its functionality.
 They ruled that Gender Dysphoria is neither a disease or

 an illness as defined in the tax code.